The Best Beaches in Costa Brava to Enjoy Your Spain Holiday

 Just think.
 This Costa Brava beach isn't all that far from bustling Barcelona!

-What makes this beach so alluring is that it isn't all that far from the town of Blanes (in fact, less than 5 minutes), but it feels world's away from the stress of your everyday life.
+What makes this beach so alluring is that it isn't all that far from the charming town of Blanes (in fact, it’s less than 5 minutes away), but it feels world's away from the stress of your everyday life.
 What makes Platja de Treumal so popular is that it checks all the standard boxes for a paradise beach.

-Platja de Treumal has postcard blues for days.
+Platja de Treumal has postcard blue waters for days.

 Platja de Castell